si2-urssi/software-incubator/README.md

 Welcome to the repository for the Software incubators of the US Research Software Sustainability Institute conceptualization.
 A brief schedule and plan for the workshop is below.

+Our main goal in this workshop is to envision a plan for URSSI supporting new and existing software projects that face challenges in attracting contributors and maintainers, setting up a governance model, seeking out or managing funding sources, and generally developing reusable research software.
+At the [first URSSI community meeting in Berkeley](http://urssi.us/blog/2018/08/23/report-from-the-first-urssi-workshop/) (April 2018) there was a good deal of enthusiasm for URSSI setting up and running our own incubator program, or developing outreach activities that would help support sustainability efforts within existing incubator programs.
+We hope to use this focused workshop to further flesh out those initial ideas, gather relevant knowledge about models of fostering succesful research software projects (from a variety of disciplines and domains), and come away with a plan to incorporate this information into a future proposal for NSF to fund URSSI.

+### Meeting Location
 Meetings both days will take place at the University of Maryland's [Physical Sciences Complex (PSC)](https://cmns.umd.edu/psc) in room 1136.
 This is ~10 min walk from the hotel where most attendees are staying.
-(Map below)
+(Please see the map below).

 ### Tentative schedule